itipiso/dwm/README.md

 # dwm

-this is my dwm repository which i use for daily driver
+this is my dwm repository which I use for daily driver